-The programme develops your knowledge and skills in clinical pharmacy practice and medicines management.
-It works on a philosophy of student-centred workplace learning, supported by workbooks and contact days facilitated by experienced pharmacy practitioners.
-You are expected to take responsibility for managing your learning and achieving the programme objectives.
-The ethos and culture of the programme is to enhance and develop self-reliance and an adult approach to learning in support of continuing professional development.
+We work on a philosophy of student-centred workplace learning, supported by workbooks and learning sets facilitated by experienced pharmacy practitioners.
+You are expected to take responsibility for managing your learning and achieving the course objectives in support of your continuing professional development (CPD).

 Medway School of Pharmacy is one of the few regional schools of pharmacy in the UK, a collaboration between the University of Kent and the University of Greenwich.